mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

     database_user:     postgres
     database_password: secret

 Run the app/console commands.
-You find detailed information for this commands in the chapter `Details of the configuration of Mapbender <configuration.html>`_.
+You find detailed information for this commands in the chapter :ref:`installation_configuration`.

 .. code-block:: bash